walter/aquamacs-emacs-starter-kit/README.markdown

 * where possible use configuration (customization.el and Preferences.el) of Aquamacs to achieve desired result.
 * use elpa package management to acquire third party extensions to emacs
 * use vendor directory for third party code that isn't available any other way
-* use ~/Library/Preferences/Aquamacs Emacs/kit/ for Aquamacs Emacs Starter Kit specific code
+* use ~/Library/Preferences/Aquamacs Emacs/aquamacs-emacs-starter-kit/ for Aquamacs Emacs Starter Kit specific code
 * this starter kit is aimed at Ruby, Ruby on Rails, Xcode, and iPhone development
 * new windows (frames) should be used sparingly ala traditional emacs, in contrast to Aquamacs defaults

+I've also never been a Textmate user, so I don't include textmate mode or other the textmate keybindings that may smooth the transition for those that are coming form Textmate.
+Check out topfunky's for lots of that stuff.
+Feel free to fork and add them to your fork.

+However, I do occasionally include useful features (snippets, etc.) that originated from Textmate.
+Again, fork and add if you have some.

 ## ELPA packages that will be downloaded